allejo/react-position-sticky/README.md

 ## Usage

 This project requires you to use two separate components, the `StickyViewport` and the `StickyElement` components.
-Both of these components do **not** render any HTML elements (they return React Fragements), instead these components will use refs to your elements.
+Both of these components do **not** render any HTML elements (they return React Fragments), instead these components will use refs to your elements.

 ```tsx
 import { StickyElement, StickyViewport } from '@allejo/react-position-sticky';